-A: By the sound of it this woman has mucked you about royally and enjoys keeping you snapping at her heels – in other words I suspect you are giving her a massive ego boost.
+A: By the sound of it this woman has mucked you about royally and enjoys keeping you snapping at her heels – in other words, I suspect you are giving her a massive ego boost.

-I honestly think you deserve a lot better and I suspect the reason she is in touch is because she fancies a bit of attention and the chance to lord it over some poor unsuspecting guy again.
+I honestly think you deserve a lot better and I suspect the reason she is in touch is that she fancies a bit of attention and the chance to lord it over some poor unsuspecting guy again.

 Don’t be that guy.

 Read through what you typed in the comment and ask yourself, if this was happening to one of my best mates, what would I tell him to do?

 I know what I’d say – avoid – you don’t need your heart broken again.

 Q: How would a lady feel if a guy who has strong feelings for her bought her gifts like chocolates, even though she only rejected him 2 days ago?